weirdev/lagern/BackupCore/Notes.md

 ﻿*********************
 IN PROGRESS
 Support a cache
-	Make use of IsCache flag in backupstore use to indicate to user when they are browsing, backing up to the cache -shows when browsing (done)
-			show other places on console as well
 	Sync cache after all operations?
 		Ability to explicitly sync cache (not just after another operation) Standardize API on auto or manual syncing